norahellstadius/AC215_MOMA_LISA/README.md

 * `src/train/train.sh` Start the fine-tuning of Stable Diffusion, **requires** to first run `training_setup.sh`

 ### Bucket structure
-The following is structure of our files on Google Cloud Storage.
+The following is the structure of our files on Google Cloud Storage.
 DVC tracking ensures data management, and version control over our data.
 The `moma_scrape` bucket contains the raw images that were scrapped from the MOMA website.
 The `preprocess_data` bucket contains the processed images, with their corresponding captions.
 The text captions are stored in the JSONL file.
 The JSONL file consists of a series of dictionaries, with each dictionary comprising two  keys: 'file_name' and 'text.'
 The 'file_name' key corresponds to the image's name, while the 'text' key is the image's caption.